XcalableMP/manual/en/gmove.rst

 In XMP/C,
 p[0] sends b[0] and b[4] to p[2] and p[3].
 p[1] sends b[1] to p[2].
-Each element of p[2] and p[3] will be copied localy.
+Each element of p[2] and p[3] will be copied locally.
 Similarly, in XMP/Fortran,
 p(1) sends b(1) and b(5) to p(3) and p(4). p(2) sends b(2) to p(3).
-Each element of p(3) and p(4) will be copied localy.
+Each element of p(3) and p(4) will be copied locally.

 .. note::

    If the number of elements specified on the right-hand side is other than 1, it will not work properly if the number of elements differs between the right-hand side and the left-hand side.

-By using this method, the shape of distributed array can be changed during calculation.
+By using this method, the shape of a distributed array can be changed during calculation.

 .. code-block:: C